pblaney/mgp1000/README.md

-# mgp1000
+# Myeloma Genome Project 1000
-Bioinformatics pipeline for the analysis of Multiple Myeloma genomes
+Comprehensive bioinformatics pipeline for the large-scale collaborative analysis of Multiple Myeloma genomes in an effort to deliniate the broad spectrum of somatic events that occur within them.

+## Pipeline Overview
+In order to analyze hundreds of matched tumor/normal whole-genome samples across multiple data centers in a consistent manner, a pipeline was created that leverages the workflow management, portability, and reproducibility of Nextflow in conjuction with Docker and Singularity.